-Cultivating the Fruit of Gentleness - iBelieve Truth: A Devotional for Women - March 27
+Loving the Hard-to-Love Person - iBelieve Truth: A Devotional for Women - July 14

 For More Great Resources for Women, Visit iBelieve's Faith Channel.

 Do you ever read the Bible and think, Am I missing something?

 In this FREE podcast, pastor and Bible teacher Nicole Unice brings life back to reading the Bible by walking listeners through her Alive Method of Bible study, helping us personally encounter God through His Word by giving us a practical, clear road map for understanding, interpreting and applying Scripture to our lives.